-5.2 Connect ONLY the TE device to the controller:

-Positive TE device terminal to WP2 Negative TE device terminal to WP1
+3.1 Connect ONLY the TE device to the controller (fans should not be connected to the controller): Positive TE device terminal to WP2 Negative TE device terminal to WP1

 TE Technology's standard thermoelectric cooling assemblies (TCA) have at least one fan on the heat sink.
 The standard configuration has the thermoelectric modules and fan(s) wired to a terminal block with jumpers across the terminals so that the fans and modules are connected in parallel.
 However, this configuration is applicable only when applying power directly from the power supply.
 When using the TCA with the temperature controller, the jumpers MUST be removed so that the controller is controlling power only to the thermoelectric modules.
 There must be no electrical connection between the fans and the modules; fans must be connected directly to the power supply, not to the controller.
 The controller will be damaged if this is not followed.
 See the cooler manual for further details, but the picture below shows the basic setup.